inpatient/OUTPATIENT US clinical Experience

 What you will do: You will be under the supervision of a cardiologist who is involved in medical student and resident (transitional year and internal medicine) education.
 He has taught students from the University of Colorado School of Medicine and Rocky Vista College of Osteopathic Medicine.
 He holds staff appointments at Presbyterian St. Luke's Medical Center, North Suburban Hospital, Medical Center of Aurora, and Sky Ridge Medical Center.

 You will see patients in his office and in the hospital.
-After a few days of observation, you will take on an increasing role in patient care (please note that this is not a shadowing observership this is a hands-on experience):
+After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision:

 There may be opportunities to attend hospital conferences during the noon hour.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience.
 IMGs seeking careers in family medicine or internal medicine will find this rotation particularly useful since cardiology problems are common in outpatient and inpatient practice.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.